 The length of your webpage plays a significant role in whether or not it ranks.

 “Long-form” blog posts are also increasingly popular with B2B content marketers because of changes in Google’s ranking algorithm.
-Long-form content means a blog post or resource page that’s beyond 1,500 words.
+Long-form content means a blog post or resource page over 1,500 words.

 In the end, the amount of copy you write should match the page’s intent.
 Don’t throw 750 words of useless fluff on your Contact Us page just because you think it’ll fool Google.

-By providing helpful info -- and leaving the sales pitch on the bench -- you’ll keep readers on the page longer and visiting other pages on your site.
-“Average time on page” and “bounce rate” are two of the most important ranking factors in Google.
+By providing helpful info, and leaving the sales pitch on the bench – you’ll keep readers on the page longer and visit other pages on your site.
+“Average time on page” and “bounce rate” are two of Google's most important ranking factors.

-Readability means your content is able to engage prospects and keep them on your website longer.
+Readability means your content can engage prospects and keep them on your website longer.
 CoSchedule says it best when comparing writing for Google vs. writing for humans.

-Simply put, if you speak conversationally with your reader, they will stay and maybe become a customer someday.
-If you write pushy, sales-y content or talk about your own brand, they’ll leave.
+Simply put, if you speak conversationally with your readers, they will stay and become customers someday.
+They'll leave if you write pushy, sales-y content or talk about your brand.

-We’ll cover the basics of readability in our next content writing tips:
+We’ll cover the basics of readability in our following content writing tips:

-The need to marry Google and human needs is never more evident than it is in page titles.
+The need to marry Google and human needs is never more evident than in page titles.

 In addition to your keyword, include at least one of these when writing a webpage or blog post title: